 Yes.
-You can enjoy all Pro features during the 5-day trial period.
-After the trial period ends, your account will downgrade to Free Plan.
+You can enjoy all the Business Plan features during the 5 day trial period.
+After the trial period has ended, your account will be downgraded to a free plan.

-A credit card or PayPal account is not required for free users and trial mode.
+A credit card or PayPal is not required for free users or during the trial period.
 Simply register or login using your social account (Github, Digital Ocean, Google) to start your trial.
-You can also start the subscription, but your card will only be charged at the end of the trial.
+You can also start the subscription if you like, but your card or PayPal will only be charged at the end of the trial period.

-RunCloud offers unlimited server management and advanced functionality including automatic configuration and deployment of a php server in minute, git deployment, ssl/tls certificates, http/2, brotli compression, cloud editor, sandbox isolation, database management, supervisord manager, cron job manager, and more!
+RunCloud offers unlimited server management and advanced functionality including automatic configuration and deployment of a php server in a minute, git deployment, ssl/tls certificates, http/2, brotli compression, cloud editor, sandbox isolation, database management, supervisord manager, cron job manager, and much much more!

 Simply add your credit card or PayPal details in RunCloud.
 Payment is done using a payment gateway, so none of your credit card details are stored on our server.
 Once added, head to the subscription menu and choose the plan you’d like to use.

 Not at all.
 The payment gateway takes care of everything, so RunCloud has no way to obtain your credit card details.

 Only MasterCard and Visa credit/debit cards are supported for now.

 Yes, you can change your payment method from credit card to PayPal or vice versa.
 In order to change your payment method, you can go to Payment Method section and set new payment method as default.

 We didn’t install a mail server inside your server.
 You have to manually install one in order for your server to send email directly.
 However, we suggest that you use one of the many highly reliable and inexpensive third party email services that are available.
 For further details, take a look at our Blog Post.